Accessibility OptionsHigh Contrast Text Size

 Jigsaw is a network of programmes across Ireland designed to make sure every young person has somewhere to turn to and someone to talk to.
 They provide support to people with mental health issues like drugs and alcohol, body image, bullying, feeling anxious, feeling low, loss and grief, self-harm and more.
 There are 10 different Jigsaw locations (Clondalkin, Donegal, Dublin 15, Galway, Kerry, Meath, North Fingal, Offaly, Roscommon, & Tallaght)

-Providing support and assistance to that section of society whose lives are affected by depression, bipolar disorder, postnatal depression or suicidal thoughts.
+Aware provide support and assistance to people affected by depression, bipolar and mood disorders.
 Aware has support groups around the country.
 Helpline and next-day email support service available.
-Aware a freephone helpline that is open Monday-Sunday from 10am to 10pm; 1800 80 48 48.
+Aware have a freephone helpline that is open Monday-Sunday from 10am to 10pm - 1800 80 48 48.

 Pieta House offers specialised treatment to clients who self-harm, suffer from suicidal ideation or have made multiple suicide attempts.
 Clients receive an intensive programme of one-to-one counselling lasting about four to six weeks.
 Pieta House is a non-profit organisation and thier service is FREE of CHARGE.
 They now have branches at Ballyfermot, Finglas, Lucan, Limerick, Tallaght, Kerry, Tipperary and Galway.

 MyMind provide accessible and affordable counselling and psychotherapy services in Dublin, Cork and Limerick.